-The bill proposes significant amendments to New Jersey's juvenile justice laws, particularly regarding the detention and placement of juveniles.
-It establishes that no juvenile shall be placed in detention or shelter care outside of designated locations by the Youth Justice Commission or the Department of Children and Families, except under specific conditions.
+The bill proposes significant amendments to New Jersey's juvenile justice law, focusing on the detention and placement of juveniles.
+It specifies that no juvenile shall be placed in detention or shelter care outside of designated locations by the Youth Justice Commission or the Department of Children and Families, except under certain conditions.
 Additionally, it prohibits the transfer of juveniles charged with delinquency to adult county jails solely based on reaching the age of 18.
-The bill mandates that courts conduct hearings to determine appropriate detention for juveniles who turn 18 while in custody, taking into account factors such as danger to others, gang affiliations, and the nature of the alleged crimes.
+Courts are required to hold hearings to determine appropriate detention for those who turn 18 while in custody, taking into account factors such as danger to others and the nature of the alleged crimes.
+The bill also allows juveniles detained before a prosecutor's waiver motion to receive credit for time served and mandates the establishment of minimum standards for juvenile detention facilities.

 Statutes affected: Introduced: 2A:4A-37, 2A:4A-26.1, 2A:4A-34